AdobeDocs/analytics-platform.en/help/analysis-workspace/curate-share/generate-slides.md

 ---
 # Data storytelling: Generate slide presentations from Workspace reports {#generate-powerpoint}

 Users with [the necessary permissions](#permission-requirements-to-generate-slides) can automatically generate .pptx presentations from Analysis Workspace projects.
-When generating slide presentations, Customer Journey Analytics automatically identifies key insights and converts them into stakeholder-ready slides.
+When generating these slide presentations, Customer Journey Analytics automatically creates a story from your data by identifying key insights and converting them into stakeholder-ready slides.

-This functionality reduces the time and effort required to surface findings from your Workspace projects, and it allows you to quickly build executive narratives and communicate business impact.
+This functionality reduces the time and effort required to surface findings from your Workspace projects, and it allows you to quickly build executive narratives and communicate business impact to stakeholders.

+This automatically generated data story allows analysts to focus on data exploration, while Customer Journey Analytics curates and formats the analyst's findings for stakeholder consumption.

+## Understand data stories in slide presentations

+Analysis Workspace uses generative AI to create data stories within slide presentations.
+These data stories supplement an analysis for a given Workspace project by providing additional context, surfacing important highlights, and giving ideas for next steps. call out hidden trends, anomalies, contributing factors, key drivers

+### Additional value provided by data stories

+Data stories supplement an analysis for a given Workspace project by:

+* Providing additional context

+* Highlighting important insights

+* Calling out hidden trends, anomalies, and other contributing factors

+* Identifying key drivers

+* Giving ideas for next steps

+### Project elements that shape data stories

+Analysis Workspace creates data stories by considering the following project elements:

+* Inter-dimension and inter-metric relationships

+* The individual elements that form the basis of the analysis: dimensions, metrics, filters, freeform table structure, visualizations and panels

+* The names given to the panels, tables and visualizations

+* The ordering of metrics in a freeform table (to determine priority)

+* Summary numbers and summary texts (to determine metrics that need to be highlighted in the data story)

+### Presentation elements of a data story

+Data stories consist of an executive summary slide, detail slides, and section dividers.

+**Executive summary:** Prioritizes the highest-value insights and crafts an overarching story between 1 and 5 sentences in length.

+**Detail slides:** Generates insights related to any tables, panels, or visualizations in a Workspace project.
+Insights consist of trends, seasonalities, anomalies, and correlations.

+**Section dividers:** Divides insights with appropriately placed and named section dividers.

 ## Generate a .pptx presentation based on a Workspace project